phoenixframework/phoenix_live_dashboard/README.md

 ## Contributing

-For those planning to contribute to this project, you can run `iex -S mix run dev.exs` in the root of this project to start a Phoenix application that has the dashboard enabled with live code reloading.
+For those planning to contribute to this project, you can run a dev version of the dashboard with the following commands:

+    $ npm install --prefix assets
+    $ mix run dev.exs

+Alternatively, run `iex -S mix run dev.exs` if you also want a shell.

 ## License